This week, Natasha Sky published an article on her blog about her experiences of training and fighting while on her period.

 Just as menstruation can change the way some women train, training can change your menstrual cycle if you overdo it.

 It is possible for female athletes to stop menstruating due to the stress that they might put their bodies through while training and competing.
-This is called Amenorrhea and can be caused by extremely low levels of body fat, physical and mental stress and rigorous over-training.
+This is called Amenorrhea and can be caused by extremely low levels of body fat, physical and mental stress and rigorous training.

 If this happens to you, you should see a physician to discuss the link between your training and your periods.